grafandreas/CarND-PID-Control-Project/README.md

 # Simulation

 The car drives through the track without errors.
-A video of the test drive is in the videos subdirectory.
+A video of the test drive is in the top level directory.